Today in Hip-Hop: Dr. Dre Drops ‘2001’ Album

-On this day, November 16, in hip-hop history...
+On this day, Nov.
+16, in hip-hop history...

-In February 1999, Dre had enjoyed a career revitalization when his struggling Aftermath Entertainment imprint landed a young Detroit rapper by the name of Eminem whose chart-topping The Slim Shady LP was produced under the auspices of Dre's watchful eye.
+In February 1999, Dre had enjoyed a career revitalization when his struggling Aftermath Entertainment imprint landed a young Detroit rapper by the name of Eminem.
+His chart-topping The Slim Shady LP was produced under the auspices of Dre's watchful eye.
 The album not only launched Eminem's supernova career but proved that Dre was still relevant in the rap game.
 Nine months later, Dre was ready with his own new album and it was a monster in its own right.

 2001 remains one of Dre's calling card.
 A signature achievement for a career that started in late 1980s with the advent of gangster rap music.
 We will never forget about Dre.

 20 of Your Favorite Rappers Naming Their Favorite Rappers